Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

-for all $0\leq t\leq T$, where $\{W_t\}$ is the discounted value process of the GOP based on $\textbf{F}$.\footnote{Under some additional assumptions, the GOP is a linear combination of the market portfolio and the money-market account \citep[][Ch.\ 11]{Platen2006,PH2006}.
-Typically, it is assumed that all market participants use the same flow of information $\textbf{F}$ or at least that their expectations are rational.\fspace} Unfortunately, the given result represents only a Law of Minimal Price \citep{Platen2009} but not a Law of One Price.
-The reason is twofold: (i) It only provides a lower bound for the discounted price process $\{P_t\}$ and (ii) even if (\ref{Eq. - Benchmark approach}) was an equality, the conditional expectation in general is not stable under a change of filtration.
-Another drawback is that for calculating the GOP based on $\textbf{F}$, it is not sufficient to take only asset prices into consideration.
-In general, it is necessary to search for data in $\textbf{F}$ that goes beyond $\textbf{E}\,$.
+for all $0\leq t\leq T<\infty$, where $\{W_t\}$ is the discounted value process of the GOP with respect to $\textbf{F}$.
+Unfortunately, the given result represents only a Law of Minimal Price \citep{Platen2009} but not a Law of One Price.
+The reason is twofold: (i) It provides only a lower bound for the discounted price process $\{P_t\}$ and (ii) even if (\ref{Eq.: Benchmark approach}) was an equality, the conditional expectation in general is not stable under a change of filtration.
+Another drawback is that for calculating the GOP with respect to $\textbf{F}$ it is not sufficient to take only asset prices into consideration.
+In general, it is necessary to search for data in $\textbf{F}$ that go beyond $\textbf{E}$.

-In the following I derive the desired real-world valuation formula, i.e., $P_t=\E_\P(P_T\,|\,\mathcal{F}_t)$ for all $0\leq t\leq T$, under the assumption that the market is complete and efficient.
-The basic idea is simple: I fix the probability measure $\P$ and search for an admissible strategy $\star$ based on $\textbf{E}$ such that $\P\in\mathcal{U}^\star(\textbf{F})$.
-The essential point is that $\star$ is based on the evolution of asset prices and thus \emph{it can be treated as if it was an asset}.
-By contrast, risk-neutral valuation works the other way around, i.e., one fixes a numéraire asset $a\in\mathcal{A}$ (which is $\textbf{E}$-predictable by definition) and searches for some risk-neutral measure $\Q\in\mathcal{U}^a(\textbf{F})$.
+In the following, I derive a Law of One Price under the assumption that the market is complete and sensitive.
+The basic idea is simple: I fix the physical measure $\P$ and search for a normalized $\textbf{E}$-predictable strategy $\star$ such that $\P\in\mathcal{U}^\star(\textbf{F})$.
+This means I treat the strategy $\star$ like an \emph{asset},\footnote{This is not to say that $\star$ belongs to the asset universe, $\mathcal{A}$, which contains only the \emph{primary} assets in the market.} which is possible only because $\star$ is determined by the evolution of asset prices.
+Hence, its value process is $\textbf{E}$-adapted, like every other price process.
+By contrast, risk-neutral valuation works the other way around: One fixes a numéraire asset $a\in\mathcal{A}$ and searches for some risk-neutral measure $\Q\in\mathcal{U}^a(\textbf{F})$ or at least for an EMM $\Q\in\mathcal{M}^a(\textbf{F})$.

+The idea of fixing the physical measure and searching for an appropriate numéraire $\star$ such that $\P\in\mathcal{M}^\star(\textbf{F})$ or at least $\P\in\mathcal{L}^\star(\textbf{F})$ can be found in \citet{Becherer2001} and \citet{Long1990},\footnote{According to \citet{Becherer2001}, this approach even goes back to \citet[][p.~184]{Vasicek1977}.} but the results presented in this work differ in several aspects.
+The aforementioned authors (i) do not study conditions under which the discounted price processes turn out to be uniformly integrable $\P$-martingales with respect to $\textbf{F}$, (ii) do not distinguish between $\textbf{E}$ and $\textbf{F}$, and (iii) assume a financial market with finite lifetime, so that the essential requirement of uniform integrability becomes superfluous.